Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Experimental Studies

+According to the results in Table.~\ref{table_re_hv_gap}, EPSL performs comparably with other MOEAs with the same number of solutions.
+By further sampling more solutions on the learned Pareto set, EPSL can obtain the best overall performance.
+The promising ability to approximate the whole Pareto set makes EPSL a flexible alternative to traditional MOEAs.
 Some Pareto fronts learned by EPSL are shown in Fig.~\ref{fig_results_re2}.
-For the two objective problems, EPSL can well approximate the major part of the Pareto front for all the test instances, except the part of weakly Pareto optimal solutions (RE23 and RE25).
+For the two objective problems, EPSL can well approximate the major part of the Pareto front for all the test instances, except the part of weakly Pareto optimal solutions in RE23.
 For the three objective problems, we compare EPSL with MOEA/D-TCH and the Pareto set provided in \cite{tanabe2020easy}, which is obtained from multiple exhaustive searches of different algorithms with a significantly larger number of evaluations.
-Compared to MOEA/D-TCH, EPSL can learn a significantly large part of the Pareto front than a set of finite solutions.
-On the dense Pareto front, although EPSL will sometimes miss the part of weakly Pareto optimal solutions, it can fully explore the major part of the Pareto front with significant and meaningful trade-offs.
-In this work, we mainly focus on developing the key idea to learn the whole Pareto set, and thus use a simple model and optimization algorithm for EPSL.
-It is worth investigating more powerful models and optimization algorithms to further improve the performance of EPSL in future work.
+Compared to MOEA/D-TCH, EPSL can learn a significantly larger part of the Pareto front than a finite set of solutions.
+On the dense Pareto front, although EPSL will sometimes miss the part of weakly Pareto optimal solutions, it can fully explore the major part of the Pareto front with significant and meaningful trade-offs (with small or even negative $\Delta HV$ in Table.~\ref{table_re_hv_gap}).
+In this work, we use a simple model and optimization algorithm for EPSL.
+It is worth investigating more powerful models, sampling methods, and optimization algorithms to further improve the performance of EPSL in future work.

+In this work, we mainly use the smooth Tchebycheff (STCH) scalarization for Pareto set learning.
+We also conduct experiments on EPSL with the weighted-sum (WS), penalty boundary intersection (PBI) and Tchebycheff (TCH) aggregation methods as shown in Table.~\ref{table_epsl_aggregation}.
+According to the results, EPSL-WS performs poorly on most problems, while EPSL-PBI has a comparable overall performance with EPSL-TCH.
+EPSL-STCH significantly outperforms other methods on most instances.
+These results are reasonable since EPSL is a model-based extension and shares many properties similar to MOEA/D. For example, the simple weighted-sum (WS) aggregation cannot find any non-convex parts of the Pareto front and hence will lead to poor overall performance.
+The nonsmooth nature of TCH and PBI (e.g., \texttt{max} and \texttt{abs} operators) make them suffer from slow convergence with evolutionary stochastic gradient based optimization.